Factsheet courtesy of Toxic-Free Future.

 - DDT causes cancer in laboratory animals.
 EPA lists DDT as a probable human carcinogen.

 What can government and industry do?

-For more information on companies offering PBDE-free products, see:
+For more information on pollutants in fish, meats, and dairy, see: